KeyboardKit/KeyboardKitPro/README.md

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.

 The online documentation is currently iOS-specific.

 Note that extensions to native types are not included in this documentation.
-Future versions of this library will aim at adding protocols for these extensions, to make them appear in the documentation.
+Future versions of this library will refactor the extensions in a way that makes them appear in the documentation.

-## 🇸🇪 Localization
+## ✨ Features

-KeyboardKit is localized in 50+ keyboard-specific locales:
+KeyboardKit is localized in 50+ keyboard-specific locales ([Read more in the main repo][KeyboardKit]):

 🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
 🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇨🇭 🇬🇪 <br />